 There are two key ingredients that really set Red Curry apart from any other Asian inspired recipe: coconut milk and the multi-layered red curry paste.

 Due to more and more people going dairy free, coconut milk is readily available in almost any grocery store.
 Here’s the thing, you don’t want to use the refrigerated kind.
 It will not give you the same flavor and thickness.
-You want to use full fat coconut milk with as few ingredients in it as you can find; ideally coconut and water, but most brands have some sort of thickener like guar gum.
+You want to use full fat coconut milk with as few ingredients in it as you can find.
+Ideally your coconut milk contains only coconut and water.
+However, most brands have some sort of thickener like guar gum.
 I’ve made my peace with that ingredient and just buy the organic full fat coconut milk at Sprouts.

-For the Red Curry paste, you can certainly make your own* and I would recommend it for a cold-weather weekend project especially if you have a good Asian market nearby.
-But if those two criteria aren’t met at the moment (definitely not here), store-bought red curry pastes are pretty good.
+You can certainly make your own red curry paste.* I would recommend it for a cold-weather weekend project especially if you have a good Asian market nearby.
+Otherwise, store-bought red curry pastes are pretty good.
 My very favorite brand is Mae Ploy which is Whole30 compliant and about as authentic as you can get in the states.
 It is also a great value at around $4 for a 14 oz tub.
 Thai Kitchen is more widely available and vegetarian.
 It is also Whole30 compliant but not quite as good a value at around $3 for 4 oz.
-Red curry is inherently spicy, so if you don’t like spicy, you can make this exact recipe using yellow curry paste available in both brands and which is typically much milder.
+Red curry is inherently spicy, so if you don’t like spicy, use yellow curry paste which is much milder.
 Note: My Thai Chicken Satays also use this paste so you can use it for more than one recipe.

-While I have made red curry beef and shrimp, the winner in our house is chicken so that’s what I’m focusing on in this post.
-Whatever you use, you want the pieces to be very small like you would use for stir fry so they soak up all the delicious juices.
+While I have made red curry beef and shrimp, the winner in our house is chicken so that’s what I’m using.
+Whatever you use, cut the pieces very small like you would use for stir fry so they soak up all the broth.

-My favorite veggie combination is broccoli, red peppers, carrots and red onions, but I’ve also used spinach, green beans and squash (both summer and winter).
+My favorite veggie combination is broccoli, red peppers, carrots and red onions.
+You can use whatever you have or is in season.
+I’ve also used spinach, green beans and squash (both summer and winter).
 The key is you want to have more veggies than meat and plenty of the curry sauce for it all to bathe together in a borderline soup.
 You also want to cut the more tender veggies like summer squash and peppers into larger pieces than the more dense veggies like carrots and broccoli.
 You don’t want the tender veggies falling apart waiting for the dense veggies to cook.